neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--EDIT--P--developing-routine.md

 They assume it's all about developing an intricate, fool-proof strategy, when really it's much more fundamental than even having a strategy to begin with.

-Instead, where most people go wrong is that they fail to take any sort of action at all.
-They will spend days planning, only to never execute and it's something I've witnessed time and time again.
+Where most people go wrong is that they fail to take any sort of action at all.
+They spend days planning, only to never execute and it's something I've witnessed time and time again.

 And we do this because we struggle to understand the importance of commitment at a very fundamental level, which means failing to understand this idea of priority.